Great Employees Are Hard To Come By

 If you own a small business, you’ve likely figured out how important your employees are to your success.
 The good ones are especially important, but where exactly do you find them?
 Sometimes employers get stuck in a hiring rut and only hire someone if they check off certain boxes on a list.

 While this may make it easier to get through hundreds of resumes, a candidate that doesn’t have the traditional experience, but is still a great hire, may get overlooked.

-Optimum Employer Solutions, a human resource outsourcing company, offers up some types of people you may want to consider when your next job opens up.
+Below we offer up some types of people you may want to consider when your next job opens up.

 - Career Changers – Yes, you heard us right.
 That’s because we’re not talking about the risky, habitual job-hopper.
 We’re talking about people who’ve worked hard in a particular field for a number of years but have since decided they want a change.
 A good example is a teacher.
 Many teachers teach for years before moving on in search of better pay.
 Teachers are extremely well educated and highly trained, have experience working with many different types of people and personalities, and are great at encouraging and nurturing others.
 When hiring a career changer, look past their industry and focus on the qualities and skills they possess.
 With a little training, a good worker can excel in almost any position and quickly become an asset to your company.